-In this paper, we present an efficient and accurate numerical algorithm for calculating the electrostatic interactions in biomolecular systems.
-In our scheme, a boundary integral equation (BIE) approach is applied to discretize the linearized Poisson-Boltzmann (PB) equation.
-The resulting integral formulas are well conditioned for single molecule cases as well as for systems with more than one macromolecule, and are solved efficiently using Krylov subspace based iterative methods such as generalized minimal residual (GMRES) or biconjugate gradient stabilized (BiCGStab) methods.
+Adaptive Fast Multipole Poisson-Boltzmann (AFMPB) solver is a numerical simulation package for solving the linearized Poisson-Boltzmann (LPB) equation which models electrostatic interactions in biomolecule systems.
+In this package, a boundary integral equation (BIE) approach is applied to discretize the LPB equation.
+The resulting integral formulas are well conditioned for single molecule cases as well as for systems with more than one macromolecule, and are solved efficiently using Krylov subspace based iterative methods such as generalized minimal residual (GMRES) or biconjugate gradients stabilized (BiCGStab) methods.
 In each iteration, the convolution type matrix-vector multiplications are accelerated by a new version of the fast multipole method (FMM).
 The implemented algorithm is asymptotically optimal O(N) both in CPU time and memory usage with optimized prefactors.
-Our approach enhances the present computational ability to treat electrostatics of large scale systems in protein-protein interactions and nano particle assembly processes.
-Applications including calculating the electrostatics of the nicotinic acetylcholine receptor (nAChR) and interactions between protein Sso7d and DNA are presented.
-Crown Copyright © 2007 Published by Elsevier Inc. All rights reserved.
+This package enhances the present computational ability to treat electrostatics of large scale systems in protein-protein interactions and nano particle assembly processes.
+AFMPB has been tested on different biomolecule systems including the nicotinic acetylcholine receptor (nAChR), and interactions between protein Sso7d and DNA.